 Hotels

 Many hotels, and even some B&Bs, offer electric charging for their customers – and with a modicum of luck you can do this at no additional cost.
-According to the latest numbers from ZapMap, 406 hotels in the UK still offer free EV charging.
+According to the latest numbers from ZapMap, 352 hotels and accommodation sites in Britain still offer free EV charging.

 We can’t think of a nicer place to stop than a country house hotel, where you can imbibe tea and cake while your car is being charged.